 The first stage of roasting is known as the “drying phase” of the beans, although throughout the roasting process, the moisture content of the beans will decrease at a similar rate.

-During the first few minutes of roasting, the loss of chlorophyll causes the seeds to change color from green to yellow.
-The seeds then gradually change from yellow to tan to light brown, mainly because of the Maillard reaction.
+During the first few minutes of roasting, the loss of chlorophyll causes the seeds to change from green to yellow.
+The sources gradually change from yellow to tan to light brown, mainly because of the Maillard reaction.

-At the stage, after the seed is close to the first crack, the brown color will deepen due to caramelization.
-For dark roasts, the carbonization process can cause the beans to turn black.
+The brown color will deepen after the seed is close to the first crack due to caramelization.
+The carbonization process can cause the beans to turn black for dark roasts.

 The microstructure of unroasted coffee beans is relatively dense and organized, with oils encapsulating the cellulose matrix.
-When the coffee is roasted, the formation of steam and CO2 increases the pressure inside the bean, causing the texture of the bean to swell.
+When the coffee is roasted, the formation of steam and CO2 increases the pressure inside the bean, causing the bean texture to swell.

 Specialty roasters who often want to create a light or medium roast will usually stop roasting at the midpoint of the end of the first crack and the beginning of the second crack.
-Between these two stages, gas generation continues, regenerating pressure within the grain.
+Gas generation continues between these two stages, regenerating pressure within the grain.

 Meanwhile, the texture of the seeds will become more brittle, preparing for the second crack stage.
-At this point, the oil will flow to the surface of the beans and this is a signal of the beginning of a dark roast.
+At this point, the oil will flow to the beans’ surface, which is a signal of the beginning of a dark roast.

-Water makes up about 10 to 12% of the processed and dried green coffee beans, but after roasting, the moisture content drops to less than 5%.
+Water makes up about 10 to 12% of the processed and dried green coffee beans, but the moisture content drops to less than 5% after roasting.